Migrant workers in Bahrain: Foreign labor

 Migrant workers come mainly from South and Southeast Asia, Egypt and Jordan.
 The sector of employment of these workers is in construction, automotive repair, hospitality and domestic service.
 The Labor Market Regulatory Authority (LMRA) estimate that around 70,000 migrant workers that live in Bahrain are undocumented.
 The majority of them are Bangladeshi workers.
 Although the government assert the labor code for the private sector applies to all workers, the International Labor Organization (ILO) and international NGOs noted foreign workers faced discrimination in the workplace.
 In many cases employers withheld passports, restricted movement, substituted contracts, or did not pay wages.
 Under the Social Insurance Law of 1976, both Bahrainis and migrants were eligible for pensions.
 However, later on, the system was changed so that only citizens were eligible for pensions, and both public and private sector employers were required to give their migrant workers end-of-service bonuses.
 Fear of deportation or employer retaliation prevented many migrant workers from complaining to authorities.
 Some employers also subjected them to physical and sexual abuse.
 The Migrant Workers Protection Society (MWPS) at times took in women who were mostly domestic workers.
 Among them was at least one woman who reported being raped.
 Victims did not seek legal redress because they could not prove guilt in court without testimony.
 Even though the government sometimes enforced the law, sexual harassment remained a widespread problem for women, especially migrant women employed as domestic workers and in other low-threshold service occupations.
 According to the U.S. State Department, working conditions have changed positively.
 Over the past 15 years, the country has abolished the practice of transporting workers to jobs in open trucks.
 Bahrain has also introduced the flexi-visa permit, which has given many workers more freedom to work.
+A recent study has shown that migrant housing conditions across Bahrain are incredibly poor.
+Reported as being often overcrowded, unmaintained and lacking sanitation.
+With unregistered accommodations, who primarily house undocumented workers, often lack oversight leading to even worse conditions.